Credit card refunds: How they work and how to request one

 Working directly with the merchant can be the fastest way to request a refund.
 Here are some steps you might take:

-Before picking up the phone, it might be a good idea to visit the merchant’s website to learn about its current policies.
-In some cases, you might be able to avoid waiting on hold by requesting a refund online or by sending an email.
+• Review refund policies and service agreements.
+Visit the merchant’s website to learn about its current policies.
+You might be able to request a refund online or by sending an email.

-It might be helpful to have your credit card nearby in case the merchant doesn’t keep card numbers on file.
-This is important if you’re talking to the merchant in person, on the phone or online.
+• Provide necessary details.
+Have your credit card nearby in case the merchant doesn’t keep card numbers on file.
+This is important whether you’re talking to the merchant in person, on the phone or online.

-If you don’t see anything after 14 days, reach out to the merchant again or contact your credit card issuer to see what your next steps might be.
+• Follow up if needed.
+If you don’t see anything after 14 days, reach out to the merchant again.
+If that doesn’t solve the issue, contact your credit card issuer to see what your next steps might be.
 There’s a chance your card issuer might start the process of a chargeback.

 Chargeback vs. refund: How they differ

 Chargebacks involve disputing a charge with your credit card company.
-If talking to the merchant directly doesn’t solve the problem, this is one step people might take next.
-But keep in mind, disputes and chargebacks are related to billing errors or cases where a merchant didn’t honor its terms and conditions.
-And credit card issuers can’t issue refunds on behalf of merchants.
+If talking to the merchant directly doesn’t solve the issue, this may be the next step.
+But keep in mind that disputes and chargebacks are related to billing errors or cases where a merchant didn’t honor its terms and conditions.
+Credit card issuers can’t issue refunds on behalf of merchants.

 According to the Fair Credit Billing Act, you have the right to dispute charges as long as the dispute is made within 60 days of the charge appearing on your credit card statement.
 Your credit card issuer then has up to 90 days to resolve the dispute.